urbanjost/fpm-gdb/README.md

 provides more information. *Assumes you are familiar with gdb(1)*.

-Basically, it figures out where the binary is and runs the vim(1) editor, launching the screen mode.
+Basically, it figures out where the binary is and runs the vim(1) editor, launching the screen mode with the mouse activated.
 For example:
 ```bash
 fpm run --runner "vim -c 'set mouse=a'  -c 'packadd termdebug'  -c 'resize +10'  -c 'Termdebug build/gfortran_2A42023B310FA28D/app/fpm-gdb' app*.f90"
 ```